Key Takeaway

 Detailed Explanation

 Assessing the long-term safety of any new medication requires data from thousands of patients treated over extended periods.
 Retatrutide's current safety data comes from a Phase 2 trial of 338 participants over 48 weeks.
-While this provides a useful initial picture, it is not sufficient to identify rare adverse events or long-term complications.
+While this provides a useful initial picture, it isn't sufficient to identify rare adverse events or long-term complications.

 Known Side Effects from Phase 2 Data